gokcehan/lf/README.md

 - Single binary without any runtime dependencies (except for terminfo database)
 - Fast startup and low memory footprint (due to native code and static binaries)
 - Server/client architecture to share file selection between multiple instances
-- Custom commands as shell commands
+- Configurable with shell commands (sync or async)
-- Sync (waiting and non-waiting) and async commands
-- Fully customizable keybindings
+- Customizable keybindings (vi and readline defaults)
 - Preview filtering (for source highlight, archives, pdfs/images as text etc.)

 ## Non-Features

-- Tabs or windows (handled by the window manager or the terminal multiplexer)
+- Tabs or windows (handled by window manager or terminal multiplexer)
-- Built-in pager (handled by your pager of choice)
+- Builtin pager/editor (handled by your pager/editor of choice)
 - Image previews (cool but no standard available)

 ## May-Futures